Verizon upgrades network for C - GuruFocus.com

 Services from the network customers rely on

-*Rankings based on the RootMetrics® Columbia RootScore® Report: 2H 2022.
+*Rankings based on the RootMetrics® Cincinnati RootScore® Report: 1H 2023.
 Tested with best commercially available smartphones on three mobile networks across all available network types.
 Your experiences may vary.
 The RootMetrics award is not an endorsement of Verizon.

 MEDIA CONTACT: